WayfaringBloke/dnd/writing/msns/1_Deli.md

 	- His buddies pop out to waste you
 	- Shotgun, Mac1, Mac2, Long Gun
 5. Bar Debrief
-	- Walk up see crap game outside played with cops
-	- Enter busy bar filled with working class looking people all chattering and drinking, bored
-	- Silence falls as players enter, fear
-	- Cowboy gives round on house and says mercs are with him
-	- The bar sells a steriod doped whisky
-	- Cowboy asks how many people you killed
-	- Takes gems, pays d2k creds per player
-	- Oppurtunity for players to ask cowboy about weirdness in setup
-	- THERE'S A PRICE ON YOUR HEAD, best lay low in the basement for tonight, owner wasn't rich so could only afford to tender your bounty for 48h

 # [Map](https://excalidraw.com/#json=xgMIIPRl_JF1cCs1ob_dr,m9zYhlCSyjqThV65g_NFsg)
 # Encounter 1